RustFields/rustfields.github.io/implementation/implementation-issues.md

 To address the limitation to borrowing in Rust, the concept of a Cell was introduced.
 A Cell serves as a form of "internal mutability" and acts as a wrapper for a generic type that requires mutation.
 By wrapping the mutable variable with an immutable Cell, we can mutate the variable through the Cell interface itself.
 This allows us to have multiple immutable borrows of the Cell while still being able to access and modify its mutable state.

-Here's an example of an nbr function that utilizes Cells to pass a reference to round_vm to the closure:
+Here's an example of a nbr function that utilizes Cells to pass a reference to round_vm to the closure:

 ```rust
 fn nbr<A: 'static + Clone>(&mut self, expr: impl Fn() -> A) -> A {